-Introduces and examines selected works of literature from countries around the world in order to demonstrate the rich diversity of national and regional literatures and, through those readings, to arrive at an appreciation of the universal qualities of human experience.
+Introduces and examines selected works of literature from countries around the world in order to demonstrate the rich diversity of national and regional literatures and, through those readings, to arrive at a more informed appreciation of human experiences.
 The basic terminology and methodology used in literary study of fiction, drama, and poetry will also be presented.
 All works are read in modern English translations.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and global awareness.
 Topics, subject matter, and approaches may vary depending upon the instructor.
 Prerequisite: ENGL 1013.
 Course rotation: Spring.
 General Education: Core - Engaged Local & Global Citizenship.